samordil/nf-hbv-fieldbioinfomatics/docs/minion.md

 ### Consensus building

 Prior to building a consensus, we use the post-processed alignment from the previous step to check each position of the reference sequence for sample coverage.
 Any poition that is not covered by at least 20 reads from either read group are marked as low coverage.
 We use the `artic_make_depth_mask` module for this, which produces coverage information for each read group and also produces a coverage mask to tell us which coordinates in the reference sequence failed the coverage threshold.
-We use `artic_plot_amplicon_depth` to take the read group depth data and plot amplicon coverage.

 Next, to build a consensus sequence for a sample, we require a pre-consensus sequence based on the input reference sequence.
 The preconsensus has low quality sites masked out with `N`'s using the coverage mask and the `$SAMPLE.fail.vcf` file.
 We then use `bcftools consensus` to combine the preconsensus with the `$SAMPLE.pass.vcf` variants to produce a consensus sequence for the sample.
 The consensus sequence has the artic workflow written to its header.